timkachko/ng-remote-api-config/README.md

   apiConfigServiceProvider.options.apiRoot = 'http://plants.com';
 });
 ```
+It is good idea to use the [grunt-ng-constant](https://github.com/werk85/grunt-ng-constant) for configuration.

 - inject the service in any of your controllers/services to have configuration promise, which will be resolved when all
 the data is collected: